COVID-19 vaccine does not impair immune system

 “This is a virus that causes infection in some animals.
 It does not affect humans at all.
 This adenovirus causes flu-like illness.
 It is purified and basically cored out and forms an inert shell, which acts as the transporter into one’s body,” she informed.

-She added: “The other components include the genetic material of the spike protein.
-This is made safe and compatible with getting into the body with the infusion of salts – magnesium, some synthetic proteins, histidine, some alcohol-ethanol, sucrose, and water for injection.”
+“The other components include the genetic material of the spike protein.
+This is made safe and compatible with getting into the body with the infusion of salts – magnesium, some synthetic proteins, histidine, some alcohol-ethanol, sucrose and water for injection,” she added.